The Cambridge College Guide

 Our two-week programme is designed for students looking for an engaging introduction to the study of Architecture, which will help lay the foundations for an exciting future career in the industry.
 Develop your understanding of architecture as a collaborative practice by taking part in our Time to Shine group projects.
 Here you’ll utilise the subject knowledge studied on the course whilst working closely with your classmates to deliver thought-provoking presentations of your own.
 From being inspired by the architecture of the past to designing blueprints of the future, our Cambridge College Architecture course is designed to help best prepare you for the challenges ahead.

-Students will reside in a purpose-built student accommodation building called Tripos Court.
+Students attending our Cambridge Summer School will reside in a purpose-built student accommodation building called Tripos Court.

 At Tripos Court students will be able to unwind in their cosy en suite single rooms, whilst enjoying all of the modern comforts of everyday student living.
 Tripos Court is under a mile away on foot from Sancton Wood School, and has walking distance access to the local shops and town centre.